 Herpes zoster, the result of reactivation of latent VZV in dorsal root ganglia, most commonly presents as a painful vesicular dermatomal rash.
-However, complications such as postherpetic neuralgia, as well as disseminated disease in the immunocompromised population, can lead to significant disability and morbidity [Austin, 2021].
+However, complications such as postherpetic neuralgia, as well as disseminated disease in the immunocompromised population, can lead to significant disability and morbidity [John, 2017].
 There are an estimated 1 million cases of HZ in the US annually, resulting in \$5 billion in healthcare expenditures per year [McLaughlin, 2013].
 Risk factors for HZ include older age and immunocompromising conditions [Kawai, 2017; Thomas, 2004].

 Shingrix, or RZV, is a subunit, adjuvanted VZV vaccine.
-It is approved for the prevention of HZ in adults $\geq$ 50 years of age in several countries within Europe and the US.
+It is approved for the prevention of HZ in adults ≥50 years of age in several countries within Europe and the US.
 RZV is a two-dose vaccine; in Europe, Doses 1 and 2 should be given 2 months apart, with the possibility of extending the timing of Dose 2 to 6 months.
 In the US, RZV is given 2 to 6 months apart.
 Since this study is being conducted in the US, the recommended dosing schedule in the US will be considered.
-The Advisory Committee on Immunization Practices (ACIP) recommendations for RZV include the following: 1) RZV (as two doses 2 to 6 months apart) is recommended for immunocompetent adults aged 50 years and older; 2) RZV is recommended for immunocompetent adults previously vaccinated with the live zoster vaccine (Zostavax [ZVL]); and 3) RZV is preferred over ZVL [Dooling, 2018].
-Vaccine efficacy against HZ in the pivotal Phase III studies was 97.2% in adults $\geq$ 50 years of age (ZOE-50)[Lal, 2015] and 91.5% in adults $\geq$ 70 years of age [Cunningham, 2016].
-Pooled safety analysis of clinical data from these 2 Phase 3 studies included a total of 14,645 RZV and 14,660 placebo recipients, with a median follow-up duration of 4.4 years [Curtis, 2012; Sentinel Initiative, 2024].
-The pooled analysis demonstrated a comparable incidence of unsolicited AEs in the day 7 through day 29 follow-up period (excluding day 0 through day 6 where reactogenicity was observed to be higher in RZV versus placebo recipients) between the RZV and Placebo groups [Lopez-Fauqued, 2019].
-Similar findings were noted for SAEs, and potential immunemediated disorders (pIMDs) and specific SAEs and pIMDs were within the expected incidence for the study age group [Lopez-Fauqued, 2019].
+ACIP recommendations for RZV include the following: 1) RZV (as two doses 2 to 6 months apart) is recommended for immunocompetent adults aged 50 years and older; 2) RZV is recommended for immunocompetent adults previously vaccinated with the live zoster vaccine (Zostavax [ZVL]); and 3) RZV is preferred over ZVL [Dooling, 2018].
+Vaccine efficacy against HZ in the pivotal Phase 3 studies was 97.2% in adults \geq 50 years of age (ZOE-50) [Lal, 2015] and 91.5% in adults ≥70 years of age [Cunningham, 2016].
+Pooled safety analysis of clinical data from these 2 Phase 3 studies included a total of 14,645 RZV and 14,660 placebo recipients, with a median follow-up duration of 4.4 years.
+The pooled analysis demonstrated a comparable incidence of unsolicited AEs in the Day 7 through Day 29 follow-up period (excluding Day 0 through Day 6 where reactogenicity was observed to be higher in RZV versus placebo recipients) between the RZV and Placebo groups [Lopez-Faugued, 2019].
+Similar findings were noted for SAEs, and pIMDs and specific SAEs and pIMDs were within the expected incidence for the study age group [Lopez-Faugued, 2019].